findsimilar/findsimilar.org/README.md

 Use `{% trans 'some text' %}` in template to create template to translate.

+Check that gettext tool has been installed `sudo apt install gettext`

 Then use `cactus messages:make` to add template to `.po` files.

 `.po` files locates in `locale/<language_code>/LC_MESSAGES`.